How to Heal Your Gut Naturally

-It is a challenge to keep up with all the latest information out there and separating fact from fiction.
-There a lot of old information versus the current science circulating around also .
+It can be a challenge to keep up with all the latest research and separating facts from fiction.
+There’s a lot of old information versus the current science.

-How Many People Are Affected by Digestive Health Issues?
+How Many People Are Affected by Digestive Nutrition & Gut Health Issues?

 About 70 million people are affected by GI health conditions.
-The impact on the quality of life, productivity and financial cost to both them and their employers is over $100 billion dollars a year in medical costs alone.
-This does not include time off lost from work which would make these conditions much more costly.
+The impact on the quality of life, productivity and financial cost to these people and their employers is over $100 billion dollars a year in medical costs alone.
+This does not include time off work because of illness which would make these conditions much more costly.
 And it does not include quality of life issues.

-Digestive health conditions include irritable bowel syndrome (IBS), gastric esophageal reflux disease (GERD), diverticulosis, celiac disease, inflammatory bowel disease or IBD, (which includes both Crohns and ulcerative colitis), small intestine bacterial overgrowth (SIBO) and these are just the most common ones and there are even more.
+Digestive health conditions include irritable bowel syndrome (IBS), gastric esophageal reflux disease (GERD), diverticulosis, celiac disease, inflammatory bowel disease or IBD, (which includes both Crohn’s and ulcerative colitis), small intestine bacterial overgrowth (SIBO) These are the most common ones and there are even more.

-Gut Microbiome: Is the community or collection of a group of microorganisms that work together
+This is the community or collection of a group of microorganisms that work together in our GI tract.

-Not only is the quality of what is inside the gut important but the outside too which brings us to gut integrity.
+Not only is the quality of what is inside the gut that’s important but the outside also which brings us to gut integrity.
 Here is a little more about how fermented foods can help our gut microbiota.

-Gut Integrity: The gut wall and the structural part of it are essential to important nutrients going out to the rest of the body and other things from leaking out that you don’t want to get out in the bloodstream like harmful bacteria, viruses, and large protein molecules.
+The gut wall and the structural part of it are essential for important nutrients to get out to the rest of the body.
+The gut wall helps prevent other things from leaking out that we don’t want to get out in the bloodstream.
+These things include harmful bacteria, viruses, and large protein molecules.

-Gut Motility: Is the movement of food from the mouth to the other parts of the digestive tract and out of the body and the time it takes.
+This is the movement of our food from our mouth to the other parts of the digestive tract and out of the body and the time it takes.

-Today, we will focus more on what affects gut bacteria.
-In a later posts, we will discuss in more detail all of the factors involved with gut integrity and gut motility.
+Today, we are focusing more on what affects gut bacteria.
+But in a later post, we will discuss in more detail all of the factors involved with gut integrity and gut motility.

 Is it an increased awareness of how our body feels?